Automobile insurance, Mass. Division of Insurance

-Frequently asked questions on auto insurance, Division of Insurance.
+Frequently asked questions on auto insurance, Mass.
+Division of Insurance.

 This information was compiled to help consumers answer some of the most frequently asked questions about personal automobile insurance, such as OEM parts, storage fees, windshields, and replacement value, among others.

 Guide to navigating the auto claims maze: getting the settlement you deserve, Consumer Federation of America